 It was good to see Rapid7 deliver strong revenue growth this quarter.
 And we were also excited to see that it outperformed analysts' revenue expectations.
 On the other hand, it was unfortunate to see the slowdown in customer growth.
 Overall, it seems to us that this was an ok quarter for Rapid7.
 The company currently trades at $64.1 per share.

 Is Now The Time?

-When considering Rapid7, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+Rapid7 may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 Although Rapid7 is not a bad business, it probably wouldn't be one of our picks.
 Its revenue growth has been solid.
 But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins aren't as good as other tech businesses we look at.

 Rapid7's price to sales ratio based on the next twelve months is 7.6x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Rapid7 doesn't trade at a completely unreasonable price point.